nswdpc/silverstripe-okta-boilerplate/docs/en/099_considerations.md

 The Okta login handler provided in this module works on the basis that:

-1. The Okta user's email address is returned during the authentication process
+1. The Okta user's preferred username is returned during the authentication process
 1. Some or all of the Okta user's groups are returned during the authentication process
-1. One person is the owner of the Okta account and Silverstripe Member record, linked by the same email address.
+1. One person is the owner of the Okta account and Silverstripe Member record, and that the Okta preferred_username is matched with the Silverstripe Member.Email value

 ## Extensions